 - Place dried porcini mushrooms in hot beef stock to reconstitute and soften for about 30 minutes.

-- Meanwhile, pour olive oil into a large, deep cast iron pot or a lined cast iron pot (such as Le Creuset).
+- Pour olive oil into a large, deep cast iron dutch oven pot or a lined cast iron pot (such as Le Creuset).

 - Remove beef from the pot and place on a platter.